We Are CASA: Day labor centers

-Historically, CASA has received funding from a variety of sources, including a two-year grant funding operations in Baltimore from George Soros' Open Society Institute in 2001.

-In 2008, CASA received $1.5 million from CITGO, the state-owned Venezuelan petroleum products corporation, to fund educational, training, and economic-development programs.

 Deportation of Kilmar Abrego Garcia

 CASA has been deeply involved in advocating for Kilmar Abrego Garcia’s return to the US.
 Kilmar is a member of CASA.
 Kilmar was removed from the US to El Salvador where he was placed in a prison despite never having been charged or convicted of any crime in either the US or El Salvador.
 The US government has stated that Kilmar is a high ranking member of the Salvadoran MS-13 gang.

 Kilmar had been granted a withholding of removal specifically prohibiting his removal to his home country El Salvador due to the high likelihood that he would be in danger there.
 Kilmar's wife, Jennifer Vasquez Sura, sued the US government to obtain Kilmar's return.
 On June 6, 2025, the Trump administration brought Abrego Garcia back to the US, and the DOJ announced that he had been indicted in Tennessee for "conspiracy to unlawfully transport illegal aliens for financial gain" and "unlawful transportation of illegal aliens for financial gain."

 The organization has mobilized community support, organized rallies, launched petitions, and facilitated meetings between Garcia’s family and lawmakers.
 CASA’s legal team has also played a direct role in the litigation, with one of its advocates serving as co-counsel for Kilmar’s wife.
 The group has worked to amplify the voices of Garcia’s family, to try and keep his case in the public eye despite government resistance.